 Summer highlights 2022

-The summer programme at Tivoli Gardens is usually teeming with concerts from jazz to opera to popular music.
-However, due to the Danish government’s guidelines and restrictions on festivals and large gatherings, many of the concerts have had to be cancelled or postponed.
+The summer programme at Tivoli Gardens teeming with musical events from jazz to opera to popular music.

-That said, there’s still plenty to look forward to this year including world-class dance acts from the mesmerising Tivoli Ballet Theatre, open-air movies, firework displays every Saturday until September, and a variety of kids’ shows and pantomimes.
+And there’s plenty more to look forward to this year including world-class dance acts from the mesmerising Tivoli Ballet Theatre, open-air movies, firework displays every Saturday until September, and a variety of kids’ shows and pantomimes.

 After your show, why not head up to the Nimb Hotel Roof to continue the party?
 Cocktails, music and fantastic views of Copenhagen await at this splendid rooftop terrace locale.